pyamg.aggregation#

 Parameters:

-Sparse NxN matrix in CSR or BSR format
+Sparse NxN matrix in CSR or BSR format.

-BNone, array_like
+BNone, array

 Right near-nullspace candidates stored in the columns of an NxK array.
-The default value B=None is equivalent to B=ones((N,1))
+The default value B=None is equivalent to B=ones((N,1)).

-BHNone, array_like
+BHNone, array

 Left near-nullspace candidates stored in the columns of an NxK array.
-BH is only used if symmetry=’nonsymmetric’.
-The default value B=None is equivalent to BH=B.copy()
+BH is only used if symmetry='nonsymmetric'.
+The default value B=None is equivalent to BH=B.copy().

-‘symmetric’ refers to both real and complex symmetric ‘hermitian’ refers to both complex Hermitian and real Hermitian ‘nonsymmetric’ i.e. nonsymmetric in a hermitian sense Note, in the strictly real case, symmetric and hermitian are the same.
+Note, in the strictly real case, symmetric and hermitian are the same.
 Note, this flag does not denote definiteness of the operator.

 Method used to aggregate nodes.
-Choose from ‘standard’, ‘lloyd’, ‘naive’, ‘pairwise’, (‘predefined’, {‘AggOp’ : csr_matrix})
+Choose from ‘standard’, ‘lloyd’, ‘naive’, ‘pairwise’, (‘predefined’, {‘AggOp’ : csr_array}).

 smoothlist

 Method used to smooth the tentative prolongator.
 Method-specific parameters may be passed in using a tuple, e.g. smooth= (‘jacobi’,{‘filter’ : True }).
-Choose from ‘jacobi’, ‘richardson’, ‘energy’, None
+Choose from ‘jacobi’, ‘richardson’, ‘energy’, None.

-presmoothertuple, string, list
+presmoothertuple, str, list

 Defines the presmoother for the multilevel cycling.
 The default block Gauss-Seidel option defaults to point-wise Gauss-Seidel, if the matrix is CSR or is a BSR matrix with blocksize of 1.

-postsmoothertuple, string, list
+postsmoothertuple, str, list

 Same as presmoother, except defines the postsmoother.

-improve_candidatestuple, string, list
+improve_candidatestuple, str, list

 The ith entry defines the method used to improve the candidates B on level i.
 If the list is shorter than max_levels, then the last entry will define the method for all levels lower.
 If tuple or string, then this single relaxation descriptor defines improve_candidates on all levels.
 The list elements are relaxation descriptors of the form used for presmoother and postsmoother.
 A value of None implies no action on B.